xitu/gold-miner/article/2021/my-favorite-interservice-communication-patterns-for-microservices.md

 There is no “one pattern to rule them all” even if you, like me, like one more than the rest, realistically speaking, you’ll have to adapt to your context.

 That being said, which one is your favorite, and why?
 Leave a comment and let’s nerd out about ways to get microservices to interact with each other!

----

-## Share Modules between Microservices using Bit

-[**Bit**](https://bit.dev/) is an ultra-extensible tool that lets you create **truly** modular applications ****with **independently** authored, source-controlled, and maintained components/modules.

-Use it to build modular apps, author and deliver microservices, or simply share modules between services and applications.
-[**Bit: The platform for the modular web**
-**Bit is a standard infrastructure for components.
-It's everything your teams need to enjoy autonomous development…**bit.dev](https://bit.dev)

----

-## Learn More
-[**Component-Driven Development with Bit**
-**Using Bit to solve all major challenges presented by the CDD development strategy.**blog.bitsrc.io](https://blog.bitsrc.io/component-driven-development-with-bit-dd7bc91ae387)
-[**My Favorite Microservice Design Patterns for Node.js** **Saying you’re using REST is not good enough anymore**blog.bitsrc.io](https://blog.bitsrc.io/my-favorite-microservice-design-patterns-for-node-js-fe048c635d83)
-[**Independent Components: The Web’s New Building Blocks** **Why everything you know about microservices, micro frontends, monorepos, and even plain old component libraries, is…**blog.bitsrc.io](https://blog.bitsrc.io/independent-components-the-webs-new-building-blocks-59c893ef0f65)
-[**The Expand and Contract Pattern in JavaScript** **Provide the best possible Developer Experience through the use of this pattern**blog.bitsrc.io](https://blog.bitsrc.io/versioning-your-components-through-the-expand-contract-pattern-bc31afaae623)

 > 如果发现译文存在错误或其他需要改进的地方，欢迎到 [掘金翻译计划](https://github.com/xitu/gold-miner) 对译文进行修改并 PR，也可获得相应奖励积分。文章开头的 **本文永久链接** 即为本文在 GitHub 上的 MarkDown 链接。